SondraCare

 Although numerous other logistics are written below, my platform for Governor includes two-tiered approach to healthcare reform for the State of Iowa:

-1. Single-payer healthcare, with ability to “opt out” from paying the healthcare tax for anyone who earns $500 K or less — “Single-payer” means that every Iowan will pay a flat rate (4%) to help fund this program.
+1. Single-payer healthcare; Individuals and anyone who earns $500 K may “opt out” from the tax and Healthcare Workers are Exempt — “Single-payer” means that every Iowan will pay a flat rate (4%) to help fund this program.
 Mathematically, it is the most cost effective for Iowans to pay for healthcare for essential services.
 Once this state-run, publicly-owned system is in place, Iowans will no longer have to do any paperwork when entering the hospital.
 It will be exactly as they do in London: they will simply ask, “What’s going on, and how can I help?”
 There will be no talk about “Waiting to see if your insurance comes through.”

 – Those who earn less than $500,000, and who want to keep their private insurance, may choose to “opt out” from paying taxes on Iowa’s new state-owned version of Medicaid.